 Translating as Software Localization Projects

 Software Localization projects use ICanLocalize’s resource file parser.
-It’s a flexible program which can handle files of different formats – including Apple’s plist.
+It’s a flexible program which can handle files of different formats for iOS localization – including Apple’s plist.

 Once you’re logged in to ICanLocalize, click on Translation Projects -> Software Localization and create a new project.